Using a Cache to Improve Bazel Build Times

 For example, if you change a small part of your project, Bazel uses the cached results from previous builds and quickly rebuilds only the sections of your project affected by the change.

 Bazel caching is essential to using Bazel efficiently because it significantly improves the performance and reliability of Bazel builds.
-However, it’s always best to find a balance between cache builds since cache granularity lets you set the units of data stored in a cache.

 Bazel Cache Granularity